Caltech-IPAC/firefly_client/doc/index.rst

     fval = fc.upload_file('2mass-m31-green.fits')
     fc.show_fits(fval)

-Upload a catalog table (here, in IPAC format) and show the table in a table component.
-The sources are also overlaid automatically on the image since the catalog contains celestial coordinates.
+Fifth, display a table by uloading a catalog table (here, in IPAC format) and then showing the table.
+The sources are also overlaid automatically on the image since the catalog contains celestial coordinates, and a default chart is displayed.

 .. code-block:: py
     :name: gs-table

     tval = fc.upload_file('m31-2mass-2412-row.tbl')
-    fc.show_fits(tval)
+    fc.show_table(tval)

 .. _firefly_client-using: